viswa5427/Data_Science_and_Analytics_projects/Task 3/README.md

+ # Task 3:To Explore Unsupervised Machine Learning
- # Task 3: Predicting the optimum number of clusters using K-means Clustering.
+ # problem statement: From the given 'Iris' dataset, predict the optimium number of clusters and represent it visually.